Kantosaurus/DSUTD2025/README.md

-# Full-Stack Web Application
+# DSUTD2025 - Student Portal

 A modern full-stack web application built with Next.js, React, Tailwind CSS, Node.js, and PostgreSQL, all orchestrated with Docker.
+Features enterprise-grade security for authentication and user management.

 ## 🚀 Features